hicksjduk/channel/README.md

 A channel also provides a `stream()` method, which creates a `Stream` over the values retrieved from the channel.

+**Note**: If two or more processes iterate simultaneously over the same channel, each will receive a subset of the available values.
+These subsets are disjoint: each value is in only one of them.
+Therefore, each iteration will process a different set of values.

 ### Closing a channel

 A channel can only be written to while it is open.
 Closing the channel, which is done by calling its